 The 2018 event is to be held on Saturday 11th, Sunday 12th and Wednesday 15th August 2018 – although I would expect the main line visitors to only be present over the weekend.
 Traditionally, the weekday has been aimed more at photographers.

-The “Festivals” are traditionally mixed traction event and 2018 will be no different, with steam visitors expected to be provided too.
+The “Festivals” are traditionally mixed traction event and 2018 will be no different, with the steam visitor being TKh 5387 from Maldegem – this loco may be familiar to some British visitors as a former resident of the Northampton & Lamport Railway!

 6506 from DB Cargo at Dorinne/Durnal, 12/08/17 (JW)